CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Evaluation

 \subsection{RQ1: Percentage of Unseen Labels per Year}

 We investigate the percentage of seen and unseen labels in our dataset.
 We count the number of seen and unseen labels and their associated vulnerability reports for each year from 2015 to 2019.
+As 2014 is the first year of our dataset, we exclude it from the table.
 We consider a label unseen if it does not appear in previous years.
 The results are reported in Table \ref{tab:unseen_ratio} and \ref{tab:unseen_ratio_reports}.

 As shown in Table \ref{tab:unseen_ratio}, the percentage of unseen labels ranges from 52.4\% to 70\% during 2015-2019.
-In particular, unseen labels account for almost half of all vulnerable labels in every years, and the percentage of unseen labels is even 70\% in 2017.
+In particular, unseen labels account for almost half of all vulnerable labels in every years, and the percentage of unseen labels is 70\% in 2017.

-With respect to the percentage of vulnerability descriptions associated to unseen labels, Table \ref{tab:unseen_ratio_reports} shows that 43.8\% to 51.3\% vulnerability descriptions during 2015-2019 contains at least one unseen label.
+Concerning the percentage of descriptions associated with unseen labels, Table \ref{tab:unseen_ratio_reports} shows that 43.8\% to 51.3\% vulnerability descriptions during 2015-2019 contain at least one unseen label.
 Moreover, there are up to 46.1\% vulnerability descriptions containing only unseen labels.
 These results reveal the limitations of a non zero-shot learning techniques on the problem as they cannot correctly predict unseen labels.